BladeZhenLei/Conjecture/README.md

 <br/>
 <strong> Comment </strong>
 <br/>
+This is a special case of the Polignac's Conjecture.
 The closest result is from Yitang Zhang (2013) where he showed at least one 2-tuple which matches infinitely many positions; subsequent work showed that some 2-tuple exists with values differing by 246 or less that matches infinitely many positions.

 ### 3-tuple
 <strong> My Conjecture (open) </strong>